 3.2.
 GBLUP and GFBLUP analyses of simulated data based on DGRP genotypes

 The GBLUP and GFBLUP models were compared using simulated data in terms of model fit, model predictive ability, and accuracy of the estimated genomic parameters.
-The power to detect the genomic feature affecting trait phenotypestest GFBLUP .
+The power to detect the genomic feature affecting trait phenotypes was determined based on a likelihood ratio test (i.e. test whether GFBLUP model provides a better fit than GBLUP model).
 The simulated data sets were based on the observed DGRP genotypes.
 We varied several feature- and trait-specific factors that are likely to influence the accuracy of parameter estimates and predictive ability.

 Estimation of genomic parameters: Estimates of genomic heritability (hG2 and hGF2) were unbiased in all simulation scenarios for both the GBLUP and GFBLUP models (Figure 1).
-Estimates for GBLUP were centered on the true values of genomic heritability with a similar level of accuracy as GFBLUP (results not shown). ncreasing the proportion of non-causal SNPs in the genetic marker set defined by the genomic feature (dilution) led to decreased accuracy (larger variance) of the estimated genomic parameters hf2 and hr2 (Figure 1).
+Estimates for GBLUP were centered on the true values of genomic heritability with a similar level of accuracy as GFBLUP (results not shown).
+Increasing the proportion of non-causal SNPs in the genetic marker set defined by the genomic feature (dilution) led to decreased accuracy (larger variance) and bias of the estimated genomic parameters hf2 and hr2 (Figure 1).
 This pattern was observed in all simulation scenarios.
-To illustrate, for the case where the genomic heritability was 50% and the genomic feature explained 30% of the genomic variance (i.e. h2=0.5 and hf2=0.3) the estimated value hf2 was centered on the true value the standard deviation increased from 0.092 to 0. following dilution (with 2,000 non-causal SNPs).
-A similar pattern was observed for hr2 (i.e., the proportion of genomic variance captured by genetic markers not included in the genomic feature).
+To illustrate, for the case where the genomic heritability was 50% and the genomic feature explained 30% of the genomic variance (i.e. h2=0.5 and hf2=0.3) the estimated value hf2 was centered on the true value at a lower level of dilution.
+However, the standard deviation increased from 0.092 to 0.15 and we observed a downward bias following dilution (with 2,000 non-causal SNPs).
+A similar pattern was observed for hr2 (i.e., the proportion of genomic variance captured by genetic markers not included in the genomic feature) except that the estimates tended to be biased upwards.

 Predictive ability: GFBLUP had higher predictive ability (up to 0.62) than GBLUP (0.32 in all scenarios), provided the proportion of the genomic variance explained by the genomic feature was high, with few non-causal SNPs included (Figure 2).
 The predictive ability of the GFBLUP model is positively correlated with the proportion of genomic variance explained by the genomic feature, and negatively correlated with increased dilution (Figure 2).
 Our results for a genomic heritability of 50% illustrate the general patterns observed across the different simulation scenarios.
 When the feature explains 10% of the genomic variance, the predictive ability is 0.34 if there is no dilution.
 Increasing hf2 from 0.2 to 0.3 to 0.5 increases the predictive ability from 0.42 to 0.46 until a maximum of 0.62 (twice the value obtained using GBLUP).
 The first dilution, adding 100 non-causal SNPs, has the most prominent effect on predictive ability for all the tested levels of hf2.
 Thereafter predictive ability of the GFBLUP model rapidly declines towards the predictive ability obtained using the GBLUP model.
 The predictive ability was slightly higher if causal SNPs in the genomic feature were clustered in smaller genome regions rather than distributed randomly across the genome.
 For both models, predictive abilities were generally independent of the level of genomic heritability (h2= 0.1, 0.3 or 0.5) and the number of replicates within line (Nrep=5, 10, or 50).